hobrien/RNAseqTools/WorkflowTutorial/SnakeMake.md

 # Workflow Management

 ### Reproducible science
-- whenever possible, automate *all* steps of analysis to keep a record of everything that is done and to avoid introduction of errors
+- Whenever possible, automate *all* steps of analysis to keep a record of everything that is done and to avoid introduction of errors
+- This makes it easy to:
     - Avoid errors where different results are based on different versions of files
     - Reduce effort required to correct errors or improve methods
     - Adapt workflow to new datasets
     - Promote data/knowledge sharing
-- Make it easy to crowdsource error correction/pipeline improvements
+    - Crowdsource error correction/pipeline improvements

 ### Bash:
 - Hard coded file name: